Enjoying a Day Like a Local in Edinburgh, Scotland @homestaycom

 Lunch in Edinburgh is best enjoyed in Princes Park.
 With the British classic fish and chips and an ice cold beer, in the height of summer is highly recommended.

 After I finished my quick refreshment, I started walking to the opposite side of the road heading to East Princes Street.
-Along the way I’ve stopped to watch some of Edinburgh Fringe’s live performances on the street, which was excellent and did not cost a thing!
+Along the way, I stopped to watch some of Edinburgh Fringe’s live performances on the street, which were excellent and did not cost a thing!

 Admission: free